davhunt/instruments/adexi/readme.md

 #### Scoring Script
 The English self-report of the ADEXI is included in the repository scoring script.
+Threshold for scoring is 100%.

 | Variable | Details |
 | :--  | :--  |